Content

 The revenue obtained through the tourist tax is mainly destined to:

-The tourist tax is calculated in different ways and each city or region establishes its own regulations to calculate this tax.
+The tourist tax is calculated in different ways, and each city or region sets its own regulations for calculating this tax.

-In some destinations, the tourist tax is calculated as a fixed rate per night of stay at the accommodation.
-This rate may vary depending on the category of accommodation and the season of the year.
+In some destinations, the tourist tax is calculated as a fixed rate per night of stay.
+This rate may vary depending on the accommodation category and the time of year.

 Typically, this percentage is relatively low, but can add up significantly depending on the length of stay and cost of accommodation.

 Some destinations calculate the tourist tax as a combined rate per night and per person.
-This rate may vary depending on the age of the tourist and the category of the accommodation.
+This rate may vary depending on the tourist's age and the accommodation category.

 A higher rate may apply during peak season or special events.

-When planning a trip, it is important to know if the chosen destination applies tourist tax or not and to know how much tax we must pay apart from our reservation.
+When planning a trip, it is important to know whether the chosen destination applies a tourist tax or not, and to know how much the tax is that we must pay in addition to our reservation.

 Specific details on how the tourist tax is calculated are usually available on official tourism websites or online accommodation booking pages.

-In 2025 , Spanish regulations on the tourist tax were updated with Decree Law 6/2025 of March 25, which empowers city councils to significantly increase municipal surcharges on the current regional tax .
-In cities like Barcelona, the municipal surcharge can reach up to €8 per person per night, increasing the total tax to between €10 and €15 for high-end accommodation, making it one of the highest tourist taxes in Europe .
+In 2026 , Spanish regulations on tourist tax were updated with Royal Decree-Law 6/2025 of March 25, which empowers municipalities to significantly increase municipal surcharges on top of the existing regional tax .
+In cities like Barcelona, the municipal surcharge can reach up to €8 per person per night, increasing the total tax to between €10 and €15 in high-end accommodations, making it one of the highest tourist taxes in Europe .

 Starting April 1, 2025 , Catalan municipalities can apply an additional surcharge of up to €4 per person per night, applicable from October of that year.
 New regions, such as the Basque Country and the Valencian Community , are beginning to establish their own tourist taxes or expand them, extending the tax's impact across Spain.